In 2021, if you want to stay competitive in any sort of game, you need the right peripherals and equipment to step up your game.

 The most impressive part of the Basilisk is that, for all of its equipment, it does not take up a USB port.
 Instead, it is one of the few Bluetooth mice that we have on the list, and it can also last up to 450 hours without a battery change.

 Normally, we would say that a wireless mouse is problematic.
 However, with the HyperSpeed Wireless, the Basilisk can be comparable with a wired mouse in terms of response time to your PC.
-At an extremely reasonable price for the hardware inside, this mouse is impressive, and very much an option if you plan to be going hard during a gaming session.
+At an extremely reasonable price for the hardware inside, this mouse for League Of Legends is impressive, and very much an option if you plan to be going hard during a gaming session.

 9. HyperX Pulsefire Surge RGB